giry-dev/mangrove-docs/docs/strat-lib/guides/howToResidual.md

 sidebar_position: 2
 ---

-# How to repost an offer in the posthook
+# Reposting an offer in the posthook

 In the [smart offer tutorial](../getting-started/smart-offer.md) the offer was fully taken by the taker at the end.